How to Chart for Clinical Quality Measures in PCC EHR

 • Numerator: PCC EHR calculates the numerator of this measure by counting all of the patients in the denominator who had a LOINC test for depression screening, generally inside a Depression Screening order, with a positive or negative result, on the encounter date.
 If the result was positive, the patient must have additional care in the form of a completed LOINC test for suicide risk assessment, follow-up or additional evaluation for depression, and/or a referral for depression, and/or a prescription for a depression medication, on the same date as the depression screening, in order to be included in the numerator.

-• Exclusions: If a patient had an active diagnosis for Bipolar Disorder on their Problem List or in the Diagnoses component for the visit, they will be counted in the Exclusions for the measure.
+• Exclusions: If a patient already had an active diagnosis for Bipolar Disorder on their Problem List (or in the Diagnoses component for the qualifying visit), they will be counted in the Exclusions for the measure.
+Some relevant codes to indicate bipolar disorder include ICD-10 code F30.— and F31.—, manic episode and bipolar disorder diagnosis codes that can used as a billed ICD-10 code.
+In addition, you can use SNOMED code 13746004 for bipolar disorder as a diagnosis code in the problem list or diagnosis component when charting a visit.

 Recommended PCC EHR Configuration for CMS2 Depression Screening